 Frequently Asked Questions:

 How will I determine my membership commitment pledge?
-We anticipate the sustaining commitment pledge per household will run close to our current standard dues amount of $2,650.
-Those of us who commit more than the sustaining amount – whether through a modest increase or by joining our enhanced membership commitment program, the Ner Tamid Circle (formerly the Century Club) – will ensure no one is turned away for their inability to pay at the full sustaining level.
+The sustaining commitment pledge per household will run close to our current standard dues amount of $2,830.
+Those of us who commit more than the sustaining amount – whether through a modest increase or by joining our enhanced membership commitment program, the Ner Tamid Circle – will ensure no one is turned away for their inability to pay at the full sustaining level.
 We recognize that there are members who cannot afford to pay the sustaining amount.
-We suggest a minimum of $1,200 a year or $100 per month, but if you need to pay less, know that your gift will be equally valued and appreciated.
+We suggest a minimum of $1,600 a year or $160 per month, but if you need to pay less, know that your gift will be equally valued and appreciated.
 The annual security surcharge and the building fund commitment required of new members will continue to remain separate.

 How else can I help?
 Your time and skills are precious gifts to our synagogue community.
 Your participation in activities and committees benefits both you and our congregation.
 Also, we invite you to join our enhanced membership commitment program, the Ner Tamid Circle, and to name Beth Israel in your estate plans.
 Financial support and volunteerism both make Beth Israel strong